salvaft/uned/src/uxui/ejercicio-2/readme.md

 - Usability tests (review with real users)

+# TODOs
-# Once the core functionalities are working and tested, and usability and accesibility principles have been applied and reviewed: TODOs
+Once the core functionalities are working and tested, and usability and accesibility principles have been applied and reviewed
 - **Mobile web app version**
 - Show price estimate with 2 or 3 plausible durations
 - Enhance payment system with (bizum, save card for later, monthly wihdrawal...)